 TEKS Correlation: This lesson will enable students to identify health behaviors that prevent the spread of disease and avoid behaviors that cause transmission of disease.
 They will also be able to explain the body's defense systems and how they fight disease, explain actions to take when illness occurs, and explain how personal health habits affect self and others.
 (TEKS for Health Education: 3.1.A & 3.3.A, & 3.3.C)

-External links to other sites are intended to be informational and do not have the endorsement of the Texas Department of Health.
-These links may also not be accessible to persons with disabilities.
+External links to other sites are intended to be informational and do not have the endorsement of the Texas Department of State Health Services.
+These sites may also not be accessible to people with disabilities.